victorcarre6/llm-memorization/README.md

 - These scripts work with LM Studio but can be adapted to any software providing conversations in `.json` format.

-- The choice of [`plguillou/t5-base-fr-sum-cnndm`](https://huggingface.co/plguillou/t5-base-fr-sum-cnndm) was based on its size, power, and hardware requirements (4 GB free RAM needed).
-The main goal was to find a good compromise to keep query response times under about ten seconds.
-This model is multilingual, allowing the script to work with both French and English conversations.

-- he model can be changed by inserting a Hugging Face link in  `config.json` under the `model` label.

-- LThe script applies a multiplier factor (default 2) to the requested number of extracted keywords to obtain more raw keywords, then filters irrelevant ones to ensure a sufficient, high-quality final set.
+- The script applies a multiplier factor (default 2) to the requested number of extracted keywords to obtain more raw keywords, then filters irrelevant ones to ensure a sufficient, high-quality final set.
 This multiplier is configurable in `config.json` under `keyword_multiplier`.

+### About the conversations.db database

 - A French stop-word dictionary is used to eliminate irrelevant keywords (coordinating conjunctions, prepositions, etc.).
 The file `data/stopwords_fr.json`can be modified to keep or remove specific keywords.
 This dictionary can be replaced with a custom file via the `stopwords_file_path` label in `config.json`.